Are you receiving robocalls from Appleseed’s for your past-due account?

 How to dispute a debt

-If you doubt that the amount a debt collector claims you owe as your Appleseeds credit card debt is accurate, then you should definitely send a debt dispute letter to the collection agency.
+If you doubt that the amount a debt collector claims you owe as your Appleseeds credit card debt is accurate, or if you believe the balance of your account or debt is incorrect, then you should definitely send a debt dispute letter to the collection agency.
 This letter asks that they validate the debt, and puts the onus of doing so on the collector contacting you about your Comenity bank Appleseed debt.

 An effective debt-dispute letter must go straight to the point and list only the facts.
 Include details about the communication you have received regarding your Appleseed’s/Comenity card debt (do not volunteer personal information such as your full name or social security number) and tell them that you wish to have the debt verified.

 You should also send a second letter to the credit reporting agencies to let them know that the debt is in dispute and ask them not to include it on your credit report until it has been verified.
+Credit reporting agencies use reports from third parties to verify debt and identity, so it is important to ensure all information is accurate.
 If it has already been reported and the debt isn’t yours, you can send another type of dispute letter asking that the error be corrected and removed from your credit report.

 A debt dispute letter makes it necessary for the debt collector to prove that the Comenity Appleseeds debt is indeed yours, and they can only do this by providing detailed information and documents to prove the amount owed and the person who owes it.
+You may also need to demonstrate proof of payment or eligibility if you are disputing the debt.
 They have only 30 days to do this.

-The response to your debt dispute letter should include the following:
+The response to your debt dispute letter should include the following (all of which is provided by the consumer):

 For more information, you can visit Appleseeds .com, or Comenity.net/Appleseeds to make inquiries about your Appleseed Comenity card.